Treee/ItsATreeeClothingWorkshopMod/ItsATreeeModSource/README.md

 This repository holds almost all of the source for my mods. .PAA, .PNG files are excluded because they can be generated from the .PDN files.

+## Attribution

+Many things in this repository are derivitaves of Bohemia and other mod makers.
+Without their pioneering work, I would not be able to learn as easily as I have.
+I hope to attribute everyone that has helped me learn as well as provides content that can be modified by other modders.

+- Mass
+- Windstrides
+- DaddyPrapor
+- Survivalists (Orin specifically)
+- All others, you know who you are.

 ## Making Your Own Texture Mod

 **Adapted from [Test_ClothingRetexture](https://github.com/BohemiaInteractive/DayZ-Samples/blob/master/Test_ClothingRetexture/config.cpp)**